chineduekwunife/apache-pulsar/integration/geo-replication-no-global-config-store/README.md

 - **Step 5**.
 Since there is no global configuration store for the two clusters, they don't know each other at this moment.
 We need to create clusters on each cluster to tell a cluster how it can access the other clusters.
-Create cluster-eu on cluster-us and cluster-us and cluster-eu.
+Create cluster-eu on cluster-us and cluster-us on cluster-eu.

 ```
 docker exec -it broker-us bin/pulsar-admin clusters create --url http://broker-eu:8080 --broker-url pulsar://broker-eu:6650 cluster-eu